gemstackio/installfest/README.md

 6. Click `Create`

 ## VS Code
-1. Go to [Visual Studio Code](https://code.visualstudio.com/download) site and download the required installer for your OS
+1. Go to the [Visual Studio Code](https://code.visualstudio.com/download) site and download the required installer for your OS
-2. Once VS Code is installed open the program
+2. Once VS Code is installed, open the program
 3. Press `command + shift + p` to open the command pallet
 4. Type in `Shell Command: Install 'code' command in PATH` and click the option that appears
-    * This will allow you to use the `code` command in the terminal
+    * Installing the `code` command in PATH allows you to use it in the terminal

 ## Mac Developer Tools
 1. Opening the Terminal
 2. Type `git`
 ![1-mac-developer-tools-git-prompt](./assets/mac-developer-tools/1-mac-developer-tools-git-prompt.png)
 3. When prompted click `install`
 ![2-install-developer-tools-prompt](./assets/mac-developer-tools/2-install-developer-tools-prompt.png)
 4. Accept License Agreement
 ![3-accept-license-agreement](./assets/mac-developer-tools/3-accept-license-agreement.png)